maikopruett/garmin-rino-custom-maps/README.md

 - Used with Garmin MapSource or other Garmin mapping software

 The IMG file uses a unique mapname (8-digit numeric ID) derived from the input filename to ensure compatibility with Garmin devices.

+## Temporary Files & Inspection

+- By default the converter now creates all intermediate shapefiles/OSM/IMG artifacts inside `.garmin_temp/` in the project root (instead of `/var/...`).
+- You can inspect failures by opening that folder; each run gets its own prefixed subdirectory.
+- Provide `--temp-dir /custom/path` if you want to override the location, or delete `.garmin_temp/` whenever you want to reclaim space.

 ## Coordinate System Support